arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 #### Troubleshooting

-If something gets wrong during the update, you still have the possibility to manually flash your Portenta X8 with the latest Linux image provided at [this link](https://github.com/arduino/lmp-manifest/releases).
+If something goes wrong during the update, you still have the possibility to manually flash your Portenta X8 with the latest Linux image provided at [this link](https://github.com/arduino/lmp-manifest/releases).
 You can follow [this section](#update-using-uuu-tool) to learn to use `uuu` tool and update your device manually with the latest OS Image version.
 Follow [this dedicated tutorial](https://docs.arduino.cc/tutorials/portenta-x8/image-flashing) to learn how to flash your device manually.

 ### Update With Portenta X8 Board Manager